 As you will see on this website, I find deep inspiration in Mother Earth’s many wonders.
 Nature is my sanctuary and I love connecting with the abundant flora and fauna we have here in Florida.
 I will share more about my sources of inspiration in my blog posts; for now, please enjoy this homage to one of my favorite, most extraordinary muses.

-As an artist and a writer, I engage in a practice I call Mindful Creativity.
-I use a variety of arts modalities intuitively (and often sequentially) to connect with my inner wisdom and express my creative vision.
+As an artist and a writer, I enjoy combining meditation with creative expression.
+I use a variety of arts modalities intuitively, intentionally, and often sequentially to connect with my inner wisdom and express my creative vision.
 One day, you might find me doing a sequence of guided meditation practice followed by visual art-making, with pastels, paint, or collage.
 I love making mandalas this way!
 Another day, you might find me doing a movement practice like Gabrielle Roth’s 5 Rhythms, or sounding with a drum or shaker, and then creating sculpture.
 As you can see below, I like to incorporate dramatic costuming and makeup into the mix.
 I have discovered that these kinds of image-making experiences can lead to intentional artwork, and also inspire creative writing and storytelling.
 In this way, one art process feeds another: Intermodal play with the expressive arts is so much fun!
-I have included some examples of my artwork below.
-To see more examples, please visit my artwork page: http://www.theresafostercreates.com/artwork
+Check out my Artwork page or follow me on Instagram at #TheresaFosterCreates!

 I ascribe to this definition of mindfulness offered by Jon Kabat-Zinn: “The awareness that arises from paying attention in this particular way: In the present moment, on purpose, and nonjudgmentally.”
 At least a few times a week, I take time to meditate in silence and connect with the flow of my breath.
 Magic can happen in stillness; our brains need quiet time for integration.
-Adding elements of ritual to my practice (a candle or other sacred object) can help signal, “after your practice, it’s time to create.”
+Adding elements of ritual to my meditation practice (a candle or other sacred object) can help signal “it’s time to create.”

-In addition to being an artist and a writer (and an avid meditator), I am an Expressive Arts Group Workshop Facilitator.
-I offer Mindful Creativity workshops which incorporate elements of the expressive arts: visual arts, mindfulness meditation, sounding with instruments, gentle movement processes, and dramatic/storytelling exercises.
+In addition to being an artist, a writer, and an avid meditator, I am an Expressive Arts Group Workshop Facilitator.
+Please see my Workshop page for details about my current Meditative Art groups.
+I offer classes and workshops which incorporate elements of the expressive arts: visual arts, mindfulness meditation, sounding with instruments, gentle movement processes, and dramatic/storytelling exercises.
 My workshops provide relaxing, intuitive, and inspiring arts enrichment experiences during which participants can connect with the present moment, hear the voice of their inner artist, and express themselves authentically through the artwork.
 I establish a critique-free zone and include opportunities for group witnessing of creative products and optional sharing about them.
-No previous art experience is necessary, but artists of all kinds are welcome.
+No previous art experience is necessary; everyone is welcome.
 I believe we are all creative and I enjoy building community through the arts.
-Please see my Workshop page for details about my current offerings: http://www.theresafostercreates.com/workshops

-My competency for doing this work was evaluated during a two-year certificate program in Intermodal Expressive Arts at Expressive Arts Florida Institute (EAFI), located in Sarasota, FL.
-Concurrently, I also trained with PeaceLove Studios in Providence, RI, and facilitated their “Creators Program” expressive arts curriculum for local community organizations.
-After I completed my six-week immersive Final Project for EAFI, I was interviewed about my experience in the program and its impact on me.
+My competency for doing this work was evaluated during a two-year certificate program in Intermodal Expressive Arts at Expressive Arts Florida Institute (EAFI), located in Sarasota.
+After I completed my six-week immersive Final Project, I was interviewed about my experience in the program and its impact on me.
 Needless to say, I highly recommend EAFI and the faculty.
-You can see part of that interview in this five-minute video, beginning at minute 2:37: http://www.expressiveartsflorida.com/what-our-graduates-say/ I currently contract with EAFI as a Teaching Assistant and Advisor of incoming Certificate Program students, a process I very much enjoy: http://www.expressiveartsflorida.com/about-us/
+You can see part of that interview in this five-minute video, beginning at minute 2:37.
+I currently contract with EAFI as a Teaching Assistant and Advisor of incoming Certificate Program students, a process I very much enjoy.

 I feel incredibly grateful for my friends, family, and colleagues who generously support my endeavors.